-Run the Control Center from the Windows Start menu Control Center 3.0 or use the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar.
+Run the Control Center from the Windows Start menu or double-click the icon in the notification area of the taskbar.
 The Control Center provides quick access to Power Modes, Fan settings and LED Keyboard configuration (see Appendix B).

 Figure 1 - 4 - Control Center